andy-goryachev/JsonPretty/README.md

 # JsonPretty

-Detect and pretty print JSON text copied to the clipboard.
+JSON/XML pretty printer that won't leak your data.

 ![screenshot](https://github.com/andy-goryachev/JsonPretty/blob/master/doc/screenshot.png)

 ## Why

-I needed to pretty print some sensitive json from the the logs, so could not use web sites like [jsonprettyprint.com](http://jsonprettyprint.com/) or
+I needed to pretty print some sensitive JSON and XML from the logs, so web sites like [jsonprettyprint.com](http://jsonprettyprint.com/) or
-[jsonprettyprint.net](http://jsonprettyprint.net/).
-In addition, many tools break if you try to copy an invalid json.
+[jsonprettyprint.net](http://jsonprettyprint.net/) were out of question.
+In addition, many tools fail to parse a malformed or invalid
+JSON or XML, something that happens often when one copies from a log.

 Also, this is a test bed for [FxEditor](https://github.com/andy-goryachev/FxEditor),